 Saver Plus Coordinator

-An exciting opportunity exists for a Saver Plus Coordinator to make a genuine difference to the financial well-being of low income Australian families.
+An exciting opportunity exists to make a genuine difference to the financial well-being of low income Australian families.

 Summary of program and its objectives

 The Saver Plus Coordinator is vital in managing and facilitating one of our most valuable programs – Saver Plus.
 Your role will be varied, and very busy, but incredibly rewarding as you deliver, promote and create exposure to a financial literacy program that will have a long lasting impact on some of Australia’s low income families.